trevor256/programmer/go/gonotes.md

 				d, e = 40, "ello"
 			     )

+------ Const

+do not write CONSTS in all upercase, go uses case of first letter to diclare pakage avalability
+unused consts are removed at build only use const in global

+=========Compsite Types

 =========Build issues

 for some reason when building on fedora for lambda the c libs cause an issue and it must be built with command CGO_ENABLED=0